How does a stove fan work?

 WITHOUT A STOVE FAN

 Due to the fact that hot air rises; most of the heat from your stove simply escapes directly above and is lost.
-That means you aren’t actually feeling the full benefit of your heater.
-By placing the Cocoon Fan an on your stove, heat from and around your heater is pushed outwards around the room.
+That means you aren’t actually feeling the full benefit of your stove.
+By placing the Cocoon Fan an on your stove, heat from and around your stove is pushed outwards around the room.
 With the additional power of convection, you are no longer relying just on the radiated heat – you’ll benefit from a warmer living area, fewer hot spots and potentially lower fuel bills.

 WITH A STOVE FAN